FStarLang/FStar/CONTRIBUTIONS.md

 The F\* compiler is written in F\*/F#, then extracted to OCaml.
 We keep a copy of the OCaml extracted compiler under version control.
-We do *not* expect pull requests to refresh the snapshot; reviewers should take it upon themselves to merge then let the nightly build refresh the snapshot automatically.
+We do *not* expect pull requests to refresh the snapshot.
+However, reviewers should take it upon themselves to update the snapshot, obtain a green from CI and then merge to master.

 ## Merge vs. rebase